jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/customizing-the-update-configuration-for-distributed-cloud-update-orchestration.rst

 Customize the Update Configuration for Distributed Cloud Update Orchestration
 =============================================================================

-You can adjust how the nodes in each system (Central Cloud's RegionOne and/or Subclouds) are updated.
+You can adjust how the nodes in each subcloud are updated.

 .. rubric:: |context|

 The update strategy for |prod-dc| Update Orchestration uses separate configuration settings to control how the nodes on a given system are updated.
-You can adjust the settings used by default for Central Cloud's RegionOne and all subclouds, and you can create custom settings for individual subclouds.
+You can adjust the settings used by default for all subclouds, and you can create custom settings for individual subclouds.

 You can change the configuration settings before or after creating a update strategy for |prod-dc| update orchestration.
 The settings are maintained